-We will be accepting 11 applicants into the 2017 summer cohort.
+We will be accepting 8 fellows into the 2019 summer cohort.

 How will i know if i am selected?

-You will notified via email late February if you are selected for the program via email.
+You will notified via email if you are selected for the program via email.

 If I am selected, how soon must I respond?